 Later you will visit Fort Williams, which was built in 1753 by the British.
 Visit an Eco-Tourism community in the afternoon and choose between a batiking, drumming or cooking workshop.
 Complete the trip at a location of your choice in Accra.

-*includes mix of mid-range standard rooms with breakfast,
+*includes mix of budget to mid-range standard rooms with breakfast,

 4x4 vehicle with guide, fuel, entrance fees,

 FREE water & WIFI in the